fschuhi/digital-garden-rob-burbea-work/Rob Burbea/Explain the Digital Garden.md

 - And when I did, I heard Rob calling me to action, right in the first talk.

 [[Preliminaries Regarding Voice, Movement, and Gesture - Part 1#Condensing|"Condensing"]]
-- Let's jump to a summary of that first talk
+- Let's jump to the talk
 - ==Is it ok if I play a clip from the talk?==
 - The question for me was, how to do that, in a skillful way?
 How to _think_ about listing more actively?
 - The Digital Garden I'm showing you right now and what I'm explaining a bit more in depth is a possible answer to this question.

 Let's look at what we are seeing here
 - The "4-3" tells us that it's on page 4 of the transcript PDF, the 3rd paragraph
-- I've added a very short summary for each paragraph.
+- I've added a very short description for each paragraph.
 You can see and browse the overall outline of the talk on the right.
 - By hoving over the 4-3 we see the actual text, coming from the transcript compiled by Shannon.
-- A bit lower in the summary for 5-1 you see a bit longer paragraph.
+- A bit lower on the talk page, at 5-1 you see a bit longer paragraph.
 In the preview, some words are underlined.
 Those are index entries, also conveniently summaries in the list next to the 5-1.
-- Inertia actually appears 5 times in the paragraph, so just by looking at the summary we understand that this is probably an important in that paragraph.
+- Inertia actually appears 5 times in the paragraph, so just by looking at the talk page we understand that this is probably an important in that paragraph.
 - The "WARNING", like the Quote box and the IMPORTANT box are my comments.
 The idea is to really engage with the content of the talk, maybe also adding additional thoughts and references to other talks.

 Let me click on the 5-1 to go to the transcript